Therapy is for Living

 Request a Discovery Call with SaraA Clear Map for your Therapeutic Work

-The work tends to move through three overlapping phases:
+The work typically moves through three phases:

 Phase 1: Initiating Change – Seeing patterns clearly.
 Understanding what is no longer working.